 We strongly advise applying for a civil ceremony with the help of a Portuguese lawyer.

-If you are an EU-citizen, special EU documents exist, so no official translation should be required.
+If you are an EU-citizen, special EU documents exist, so no further official translation should be required.
 However, please bear in mind that Portugal' remains pretty notorious for its bureaucracy, so it does depend on the officer who will treat your application whether further documentation will be required.

 All documentation must be original, accompanied by official translations - translated by an agency verified by the Portuguese Consulate and endorsed with an Apostille stamp.